 Timelines

-Tentative Start-up: Mid-June

-SPAN is waiting to see when MRI pipeline will be ready
+Tentative Start-up: Mid-June subject to each University readiness to resume animal research.
+In order to meet this deadline, SPAN CC requests a number of items as listed below.

-Stage 1: September
+Stage 1: First subject in currently planned for early September

 Update from LONI

 Ryan tested data that Joe had sent, 7 out of 8 of the cases worked.
-There was some heterogeneity with the lesion signal
+There was some heterogeneity with the diffusion lesion signal.
+Although the automated pipeline failed, Ryan suspects that the lesion heterogeneity may be important.

+Dr. Lyden reminded the team that SPAN CC is very interested in supporting basic research questions.
+If, for example, lesion heterogeneity could reveal something important about the pathobiology of focal cerebral ischemia, SPAN can collect the data for the MRI working group.

+In addition, SPAN faces a translational task that requires data that can be modeled and assessed for group-level treatment effects.

-Two types of data will be collected: one is a mask of the lesion and the other is a confidence of that mask for the lesion
+Ryan described two types of data will be collected: one is a mask of the lesion and the other is a confidence of that mask for the lesion.
+He clarified that these masks exist in 3-D space.

 Data capture in REDCap database: SPAN needs to collect measurements i.e. volume of brain/volume of lesion/etc. focusing on 48hour and 30 day